JetBrains/Qodana/topics/custom-profiles.md

 ### Create a profile from scratch

-Using `baseProfile`, this configuration defines the empty profile, and then it enables only the `Java/Data flow` inspection group from the [Qodana for JVM](qodana-jvm.md) linter.
+Using `baseProfile`, this configuration defines the empty profile, and then it includes only the `Java/Data flow` inspection group from the [Qodana for JVM](qodana-jvm.md) linter.

 ```yaml